First-Year Student Fall Course Registration

 Students may not necessarily take Survey of Mathematics (MA 105) in their first semester, but are encouraged to take this course within the first 60 credits of study.

 If a student’s recalculated high school GPA is under a 2.7, they will be required to take the placement test in Math, regardless of major.

-If a student is undeclared, and thinking about a major that requires the Math placement test, we encourage the Math placement test to be taken.
+If a student is undeclared, and thinking about a major that requires the Math placement test, Worcester State encourages the Math placement test to be taken.
 If a student decides on one of these majors at a later time, they can always take the placement test at that time.
-If a students is unsure whether they should take this placement test, please feel free to contact us.
+If a students is unsure whether they should take this placement test, please feel free to contact the Academic Success Center.

 This summer, Worcester State University will be hosting a variety of summer opportunities and experiences for students to participate in.